-- · The total weight of persons, gear and other items in the boat which the boat is capable of carrying under normal conditions. - The maximum number of persons allowed on the boat.
+- The total weight of persons, gear and other items which the boat is capable of carrying under normal conditions.
+This weight must include any water added to the Launch Control System or other added ballast. - The maximum number of persons allowed on the boat.